 A few days later I was wandering around our property and just inside our northern windbreak I found ungulate tracks in the snow.
 Looking a lot like a deer print, but much bigger, I decided they were moose tracks.
 Just then the magpies raised an alarm, I spied movement in the woods, and then the crack of branches breaking as something charged through the trees.
 I was relieved to see a few white tail deer exit the forest and bound off across the field, and I hoped it was me that had startled them, and not a moose!

-Every time I step out my front door I think about the creatures that also call this land home: coyotes and the deer that eat my garden; stinky skunks and a lone weasel; rabbits that also eat my garden and tulip destroying crows; a family of moose!
+Every time I step out my front door I think about the creatures that also call this land home: coyotes and the deer that eat my garden; stinky skunks and a lone weasel; rabbits that also eat my garden; and a family of moose!

 It is only a matter of time before all of us have to adapt to the encroachment of the city, or move elsewhere.
 It will be harder for some than others.